filebot/filebot-docker/README.md

 `docker` treats each volume mount as a separate filesystem.
 Thus, if you are using `--action MOVE` or `--action HARDLINK` then the input path and the output path must be on the same volume mount.
 If you process files across volume mounts, then `--action HARDLINK` will fail with `I/O error: cross-device link`, and `--action MOVE` and `--action DUPLICATE` will resort to physically copying files.

-Please organize your files like so, and then use `/path/to/files` as volume mount:
+Please organize your files like so, and then use `/path/to/files` as single volume mount:
 ```
 /path/to/files/input
 /path/to/files/output